 These two nervous systems are for the rest of your life linked via the vagus nerve, which is your literal gut-brain connection.

 The implications of this connection are too vast to fully describe here.
 Have you ever noticed that feeling bloated can make you angry and sluggish?
-How about food intolerances showing up in your life and suddenly you’re also battling inexplicable depression?
+How about food intolerances showing up in your life and suddenly you’re also battling inexplicable mood issues?
 Heard of parents who swear that what they feed their kids can impact extreme behavior and mood swings?

-While gut balance can be affected by factors as varied as your sleep patterns, external environment and stress levels, it is your diet that has the most substantial impact on your microbiome.
+While gut balance can be affected by factors as varied as your sleep patterns, external environment, and stress levels, it is your diet that has the most substantial impact on your microbiome.
 (22)

 So if you’re interested in helping your microbiome, we’ve got to focus on what you’re putting in your belly.
 There are two common ways that people try to tackle the rebalancing of gut bacteria: (1) adding to the population (taking probiotic pills), or (2) feeding the population (eating natural foods).